-Prouse Bush Reserve is located within a largely industrial setting with limited access available forte potential users of the reserve.
+Prouse Bush Reserve is located within a largely industrial setting with limited access available for potential users of the reserve.
 The residentially zoned land to the north-east of Prouse Bush does not have formal access to the reserve without travelling by car or foot to the street access on the corner of Totara and Bush Streets.
-The is lack of linkage to potential users limited access could be considered a deterrent for those who would enjoy the short bush walk experience that Prouse Bush offers but are not aware of the reserve because of the lack of connectivity to the bush reserve.
+The limited access could be considered a deterrent for those who would enjoy the short bush walk experience that Prouse Bush offers but are not aware of the reserve because of the lack of connectivity to the bush reserve.
 The limited access and limited use of the reserve makes Prouse Bush Reserve more prone to inappropriate activities and further works against attracting new users to the reserve site.

-- 4.3.1 To maintain and enhance the indigenous biological diversity and ecological health of Prouse Bush the-Reserve. - 4.3.2 To provide opportunities for the public to enjoy and appreciate the values of Prouse Bushthe Reserve while also encouraging the active protection of these values.
+- 4.3.1 To maintain and enhance the indigenous biological diversity and ecological health of Prouse Bush Reserve. - 4.3.2 To provide opportunities for the public to enjoy and appreciate the values of Prouse Bush Reserve while also encouraging the active protection of these values.

-- 4.3.3 Manage pest animals and other exotic fauna, as far as practicable, within and around from the reserve. - 4.3.4 Manage pest plants and other exotic flora, as far as practicable, within and around from the reserve.
+- 4.3.3 Manage pest animals and other exotic fauna, as far as practicable, within and around the reserve. - 4.3.4 Manage pest plants and other exotic flora, as far as practicable, within and around the reserve.